fossology/fossdriver/README.md

 The current version of fossdriver is designed for use with a FOSSology server version 3.3.0, which is the now-current release of FOSSology.
 It has not been tested on other versions.

-fossdriver requires Python 3.6+ or later.
+fossdriver works with Python 3 or Python 2.
+Many thanks to Sinéad Redmond of Togán Labs for enabling Python 2 support.

 fossdriver makes use of, and installs if not present, the following dependencies (and their subdependencies, of course):